-- A list of each main topic you want to cover
+- A list main topics you want to cover

 - A list of subtopics below each main topic

-- Brief description or main points of each of the sub-topics
+- Brief descriptions or main points of each of the subtopics

-Doing this will allow you to plot out a natural flow of the ebook and will help you focus.
-From here, you can also see what areas need a bit more content and which areas are good to go.
+Creating an outline will allow you to plot out a natural flow for the e-book and will help you focus.
+An outline will also help you see which areas need a bit more content and which areas are good to go.
 It may seem like an extra step, but using an outline will save you time in the long run.
-Once your outline is in a good place, it’s time to begin writing.
+Once your outline is in good shape, it’s time to begin writing.

 5. Write the Manuscript

-When writing your ebook, don’t just throw all of your thoughts into giant paragraphs for pages on end.
+When writing your e-book, don’t just throw all your thoughts into giant paragraphs for pages on end.
 Who wants to read that?
-Be sure to mix it up by including bullet points, bolded or italic words, callouts, etc.
+Be sure to mix it up by including bullet points, bolded or italicized words, callouts, and so on.

 You’ll also want to include a table of contents and section headers so that the reader knows what they are getting into.

-Referring to the outline you put together ( or should have) will help as you get started as well.
-If you have an outline by the time you start writing, the strategy and format is already done for you.
+Referring to the outline you put together will also help as you get started.
+If you have an outline before you start writing, the strategy and format are already done for you.
 Now you just need to let the words flow.

-You know the phrase “never judge a book by its cover?”
-Well, the fact is most people do, and you don’t want it to literally happen to you.
-If you’re not good with design, find someone who is and have them create a cover and layout of the eBook for you that shine.
+You know the phrase “never judge a book by its cover”?
+Well, the fact is that most people do judge a book by its cover, and you don’t want it to happen to you.
+If you’re not good with design, find someone who is and have them create a cover for your e-book.
 Your audience is constantly getting content thrown at them.
-The only way your eBook will get read is to figure out a way for it to stand out from the crowd.
+The only way your e-book will get read is if you figure out a way for it to stand out from the crowd.

-Assuming you get the reader to the first page of your ebook, you must also lay out your content in a way that is easy for the reader to digest.
-Include images and a design that that keeps the readers attention and that falls within your topic.
+Assuming you get the reader to the first page of your e-book, you must also lay out your content in a way that is easy for the reader to digest.
+Include images and a design that keeps the reader's attention and that aligns with your topic.